Kequc/kequapp.github.io/content/4-advanced-usage/1-responding-to-requests.md

 2. **Return a value** - A renderer is invoked.
 3. **Finalize the response**

-Finalizing a response is for cases where we need the most control.
-It allows us to terminate the response any way we need without invoking a renderer.
+Finalizing a response is for cases where you need the most control.
+It allows you to terminate the response any way you need without invoking a renderer.

 ```javascript
 const loggedIn = createAction(({ req, res }) => {